hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

         z = y*2
 ```

-The reason for this is that a rule used to define `let_binding` (specifically, `fun_binding`, as we see [here](https://github.com/diml/ocaml-3.12.1-print/blob/master/camlp4/Camlp4Parsers/Camlp4OCamlRevisedParser.ml#L779)) is right-associative and would group the above as `let y = (x+2; z = y*2)`, which is not what we want.
+The reason for this is that one of the entries that `let_binding` depends on (specifically, `fun_binding`, as we see [here](https://github.com/diml/ocaml-3.12.1-print/blob/master/camlp4/Camlp4Parsers/Camlp4OCamlRevisedParser.ml#L779)) is right-associative and would group the above as `let y = (x+2; z = y*2)`, which is not what we want.
 By interspersing `and` between the bindings, we force the parser to break them up correctly.

 Notice also that after declaring `expr` we see `BEFORE ":="`.
 This is the location rule we talked about earlier---it basically puts this entry before the entry for `:=`.
 We want this because in the original grammar, [you can see](https://github.com/diml/ocaml-3.12.1-print/blob/master/camlp4/Camlp4Parsers/Camlp4OCamlRevisedParser.ml#L616) that `where` appears just before the entry for `:=`.